Rosuav/StilleBot/commands/delcmd.md

 Available to: mods only

-Part of manageable feature: allcmds
+Part of manageable feature: commands

 Usage: `!delcmd !commandname`